wongsingfo/comp-sys/docs/arch/riscv.md

 {% include img.html filename="Screen Shot 2020-03-02 at 9.19.44 PM.png" width="588" %}

+The gp (Global Pointer) register is a solution to further optimise memory accesses within a single 4KB region.
+The gp register should be loaded during startup with the address of the `__global_pointer$` symbol and should not be changed later.
+This process is also called _relaxing_, and can be disabled by `-Wl,--no-relax`.

 ## Instruction Formats

 {% include img.html filename="Screen Shot 2020-03-02 at 9.20.21 PM.png" %}